videojs/videojs-contrib-dash/README.md

 ## Initialization Hook

 Sometimes you may need to extend Dash.js, or have access to the Dash.js MediaPlayer before it is initialized.
-For these cases we have an api `registerInitializationHook`.
-The method takes a callback that is passed the Video.js player instance and the instance of Dash.js' MediaPlayer we are using, before the media player is initialized.
+For these cases, you can register a function to the `beforeinitialize` hook, which will be called just before the Dash.js MediaPlayer is initialized.

+Your function should have two parameters:
+ 1. The video.js Player instance
+ 2. The Dash.js MediaPlayer instance

 ```javascript
 var myCustomCallback = function(player, mediaPlayer) {